msimberg/inshpect/README.md

   by `SPDX-License-Identifier`.
 - `spdx.pattern` (required when the license check is enabled): regex pattern which represents the SPDX license identifier.
+- `pragma_once.enable`: when `true` enables the pragma once check.
+It checks that the word `#pragma once` exists in the file.
+- `pragma_once.extensions` (required when the pragma once check is enabled): extensions to check for `#pragma once`.
+These extensions should represent header files.
 - `deprecated_includes.enable`: when `true` enables the deprecated includes check.
 It checks that any pattern given in the patterns does not exist, and suggests the replacement otherwise.